drumfreak/dockermon/docs/_docs/dockermon-container-build.md

 rm -rf /etc/apt/sources.list.d/* && \
 apt-get update && \
 apt-get clean  && \
-apt-get install -yq git curl gnupg iputils-ping vim procps redis tzdata && \
+apt-get install -yq git curl gnupg iputils-ping vim procps redis tzdata socat && \
 curl -sL https://deb.nodesource.com/setup_14.x | bash
 RUN apt-get install -y nodejs && apt-get clean && rm -rf /var/lib/apt/lists/* RUN rm -rf /etc/apt/sources.list.d/*
 ```

-This installs Redis, Node 14, Git, and a few other basic utils to the system and then cleans the image of any temporary files.
+This installs Redis, Node 14, Git, socat and a few other basic utils to the system and then cleans the image of any temporary files.

 From there, the image was exported and flattened into a new image to remove history / contexts (a problem with Docker is you can overload an image and it becomes massive).
 After that flattening, it's built with the docker-compose.yml file and another build process which copies the [dockermon-app](https://github.com/drumfreak/dockermon-app){:target="_blank} code to the image and prepares it for distribution.

-After that the image is packaged and pushed as [webfreakeric/dockermon-monitor:latest](https://hub.docker.com/r/webfreakeric/dockermon-monitor){:target="_blank"}  and you can access it on Docker Hub.
+After that the image is packaged and pushed as [webfreakeric/dockermon:latest](https://hub.docker.com/r/webfreakeric/dockermon){:target="_blank"}  and you can access it on Docker Hub.

 <div class="content-spacer-sm"></div>